Louis of Granada: Biography

 When Louis had completed these studies, he embarked upon the career of a preacher, in which he continued with extraordinary success during forty years.
-The fame of his preaching spread beyond the boundaries of his native land, and at the request of the Cardinal-Infante, Dom Henrique of Portugal, son of King Manuel, he was transferred to Portugal, where he became Prior Provincial of the Portuguese Dominicans in 1557.
+The fame of his preaching spread beyond the boundaries of his native land, and at the request of Henrique of Portugal, son of King Manuel, he was transferred to Portugal, where he became Prior Provincial of the Portuguese Dominicans in 1557.
 His extraordinary sanctity, learning, and wisdom soon attracted the attention of the queen regent, who appointed him her confessor and counselor.
 The Bishopric of Viseu and the Archbishopric of Braga were successively offered to him only to be courteously, but firmly, refused.
 The honours of the cardinalate, offered to him by Pope Sixtus V, were also declined.